wp-pwa/worona-wp-plugin/readme.txt

 == Changelog ==

+= 0.7.1 =
+* Include WP-API inside the plugin so you don't have to install it

 = 0.7 =
 * The plugin now looks awesome in your admin panel.
 * Fixing some tags issues ;)

 = 0.6.1 =